This is our guide to the best cultural spots of Cairo where locals do their thing — not just the touristy districts or expat suburbs.

 There’s amazing nightlife in Zamalek, if that’s your thing.
 The hotels have clubs and bars.

 The one thing lacking in Zamalek is a feeling of community, even among expats, compared to places like Ma’adi.
-It’s high-end and a nice place to visit, but probably not a place where you can feel like you’re among regular everyday Egyptians.
+It’s high-end and a nice place to visit, but probably not a place where you can feel like you’re among regular everyday Egyptians, unless you stay there for a long time.

 Ma’adi (المعادي, al-ma9adi)